Gen Z's political power: new data gives insight into America's youngest voters

 "Even if we are young people, we are still serious about the ballots we cast," Ames said, "So we shouldn't decide that youth engagement to us means our candidate has a TikTok account.
 Youth engagement should be actually teaching the young people in our communities how our policies impact the things that touch them."

-To Ames, a good example of a national politician engaging on social media is Democratic Rep. Alexandria Ocasio Cortez (NY-14) who posts video updates and explainers to her 8.6 million followers on Instagram outlining her daily work and political decisions.
+To Ames, a good example of a national politician engaging on social media is Democratic Rep. Alexandria Ocasio-Cortez, D-N.Y., who posts video updates and explainers to her 8.6 million followers on Instagram outlining her daily work and political decisions.

-Similarly, Democratic Rep. Jeff Jackson (NC-14) has developed a following over TikTok, which he started during his campaign and now uses as a House member.
+Similarly, Democratic Rep. Jeff Jackson, D-N.C., has developed a following over TikTok, which he started during his campaign and now uses as a House member.
 His account has already raked in over 341,000 followers, a much larger amount compared to Twitter, where he has 94,000.

 Gen Z's political loyalty remains an open question